35 Wonderful Christmas Gifts for 7 Year Old Girls

 Squish-a-longs Mini Squishmallows Collectibles (14-Pack)

-Why we like it: Trading currency that fits in pockets
+Why I like it: Trading currency that fits in pockets

 My daughter’s backpack rattles with tiny Squishmallows now.
 Each morning she rotates which character clips to her zipper pull, consulting her numbered checklist before school.
 The gold star ultra-rare became legendary at recess; three kids offered elaborate trades.